14601.1 (a) is a traffic ticket that can be charged as a misdemeanor or an infraction.

 Get Help With Your 14601.1 (a) Driving on a Suspended License Charge

 As a Los Angeles traffic ticket attorney, I’ve handled hundreds of VC 14601.1 charges and probably thousands of traffic tickets that were the reason for the suspended license in the first place.

-As an attorney I can help you fight the VC 14601.1 (a) charge and try for a dismissal or try to negotiate a non-moving violation on your behalf, such as driving without a license under VC 12500.
+As an attorney I can help you fight the VC 14601.1 (a) charge and aim to get your case dismissed or amended to a non-moving violation, such as driving without a license under VC 12500.